-Who was at fault?
-Do each of you bear partial responsibility?
-Find out how fault is determined in a car accident, and what you can do to help win your case.
+Who’s at fault?
+Is more than one person responsible?
+Find out how liability is determined in a car accidents, and how you can help your case.

 Wham!
-So who is to blame for the motor vehicle crash?
+So who is to blame for the motor vehicle collision?
 You or the other person?